efimov82/search_path/README.md

-Testing project to search journey path from start point to end point Description task: Search Shortest path in an unweighted oriented graph
+Testing project to search journey path from start point to end point.

+Description task: Search Shortest path in an unweighted oriented graph

-File with data: ./listCards.txt
+File with data: ./listCards.txt.

-Format file:
+Format:
 ```
 'from;to;time;transport;cost;seat;info'
 ```